-Updated June 7, 2019 – School bus drivers are critically important to getting students to and from school safely, but many districts are having difficulty recruiting and retaining them due to low unemployment and the strong economy.
+Updated June 7, 2019 – Bus drivers are critically important to getting students to and from school safely, but many districts are having difficulty recruiting and retaining them during this school bus driver shortage due to low unemployment and the strong economy.

 “When you can start a kid’s day well, they’re more apt and prone to go and learn.
 When you can end a kid’s day well, they’re more apt and prone to go home and be positive with their parents,” said Dr. Matt Strom, associate superintendent of business services for Queen Creek Unified School District.
 “There’s no better job where you get to really have that influence of starting and finishing a child’s day right.”